-- The base of the free market economy is at the thought process of an individual in the country who is making efforts to satisfy his needs on the basis of his competitiveness, quality of work, and knowledge.
-He does not want the government to force on the prices, either favorably or unfavorably.
+- The basis of the free market economy is the thought process of an individual in the country who is trying to satisfy his needs on the basis of his competitiveness, quality of work, and knowledge.
+He does not want the government to force the prices favorably or unfavorably.

-- A free-market economy is also known as a “Laissez-Faire Economy” which means to let the people do what they wish for.
-It allows the employer to quote bidding (i.e. higher prices) for the best quality of labor.
+- A free-market economy is also known as a “Laissez-Faire Economy,” which means letting people do what they wish.
+It allows the employer to quote bidding (i.e., higher prices) for the best quality of labor.
 On the other hand, the labor grabs the opportunity as per their competitive spirit.

-Few believe that an absolutely free market economy is a myth and does not exist, rather they believe that the market is required to follow some or other sort of policies made by the government.
+Few believe that a free market economy is a myth and does not exist.
+Rather, they believe that the market requires to follow some policies made by the government.
 The United States of America is said to be one of such free-market economies.

-Now the obvious question arises in a layman is that who decides the ranking of economies as per the freedom enjoyed?
-“The Index of Economic Freedom” created by “The Heritage Foundation” way back in 1995 ranks the degree of economic freedom of various countries around the globe.
-We have chosen the united states of america to present the freedom:
+Now the obvious question arises in a layman’s: Who decides the ranking of economies per the freedom enjoyed?
+“The Index of Economic Freedom,” created by “The Heritage Foundation” way back in 1995 ranks the degree of economic freedom of various countries around the globe.
+We have chosen the united states of America to present the freedom:

 - The American continent:

-- The economy of the American continent is treated as moderately free in the last few decades as depicted by the following chart.
+- The economy of the American continent treats as moderately free in the last few decades, as depicted by the following chart.
 However, the USA is said to be a free-market economy.
-The grey color refers to the USA and the pink color refers to the world economy.
+The grey refers to the USA, and the pink refers to the world economy.

-- The financial freedom of USA is depicted as below:
+- The financial freedom of the USA depicts below:

-- The business freedom of USA is depicted as below:
+- The business freedom of the USA depicts below:

-- The labour freedom of USA is depicted as below:
+- The labor freedom of the USA depicts below:

-- The monetary freedom of the USA is depicted as below:
+- The monetary freedom of the USA depicts below:

-- The trade freedom of USA is depicted as below:
+- The trade freedom of the USA depicts below:

-- The investment freedom of USA is depicted as below:
+- The investment freedom of the USA depicts below:

-- Now the countries that ranks the highest economic freedom as per 2020 are:
+- Now the countries that rank the highest in economic freedom as of 2020 are: